klaemo/popover/Readme.md

 Loosely follows Backbone's/Ampersand's [View Conventions](http://ampersandjs.com/learn/view-conventions),
 but doesn't require to be used with either one.

-Take a look at `test/test.html` for examples.
+Take a look at `test/test.html` or the [demo site](https://klaemo.github.io/popover) for examples.
+Both use the entirely optional themed version, so don't let that fool you ;-).

 ## Installation